RockitBootcamp/Phoenix-Admin/front-end-class-status.md

 Medium   | 6/17     | 80%      | Kris     | Test
          |          | 100%     | Brad     | Interview Questions

-> The only reason why the todo project isn't done is because Kevin and I still need to discuss and maybe change a small aspect of it

 #### Lessons without "Prework", "Practice", or "Presentation" material

 - HTML Semantic Tags